glotzerlab/software/USING.md

 [Singularity](http://singularity.lbl.gov/) supports MPI applications within containers.
 However, MPI enabled-containers are not fully portable.
 The MPI libraries on the host and within the container must be compatible, and the container must have the correct drivers installed to access the high performance interconnect.

 There are specific tagged versions of the ``glotzerlab/software`` container to support specific clusters.
 If your cluster is not on the list, try one with a similar interconnect and MPI software version.
-If that doesn't work, you will need to modify the ``glotzerlab/software`` Dockerfiles to match and build your own container for your system.
+If that doesn't work, clone the [docker-glotzerlab-software git repository](https://bitbucket.org/glotzer/docker-glotzerlab-software) Dockerfiles accordingly and build a container for your system.

 Most clusters have very limited home directory quotas.
 Set the singularity cache dir to scratch file space and pull on scratch filesystems to avoid quota limits: